koajs/koa/docs/faq.md

 ## Do generators decrease performance?

-  Barely - check out the benchmarks in our readme, the numbers are more than fine, and there's no substition for proper horizontal scaling.
+  Barely - check out the benchmarks in our readme, the numbers are more than fine, and there's no substitute for proper horizontal scaling.

 ## Does Koa include routing?